 PROTECT YOUR ARCHES!

-However, that’s not all there is to the fit – I’d like to mention the one thing I’ve seen many other reviewers and people report on.
-Pulling on the laces too tightly results in the connected nylon lace loops to dig in your arches, and that’s surely no good while you’re playing.
+I’d like to mention the one thing I’ve seen many other reviewers and people report on.
+Pulling on the laces too tightly results in the connected nylon lace loops digging into your arches, and that’s no good while you’re playing.

 I did have concerns about this right before getting the shoe, especially since I’m a wide footer.
 However, my experience was much better than what a lot of users seem to be reporting.

-First off, I never pull on my laces to such an extreme case where my foot is completely condensed – I never liked that type of fit for my shoes.
-Second, 3-4 weeks in, the digging feeling pretty much went away for me.
+First off, I never pull on my laces to such an extreme case where my foot is completely suffocated – I never liked that type of fit for my shoes.
+Secondly, 3-4 weeks in, the digging feeling pretty much went away for me.